isabella232/compiler-solidity/README.md

-# YUL to LLVM
+# YUL to SyncVM

-The YUL to LLVM compiler.
+The compiler from YUL intermediate language to SyncVM bytecode.

 ## Grammar